renproject/swapperd-docs/slate/source/sections/_id.md

 # ID

-Swapperd uses a separate ECDSA keypair to sign messages, to prove identity.
+*SwapperD* uses a separate ECDSA keypair to sign messages, to prove identity.
 This id can be connected to KYC details, which allows KYC verification for atomic swaps (the developer/counter-party can make sure that the user is KYCd before doing atomic swaps with them), This is an entirely optional feature.

 ## `GET` SwapperD ID